BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

 ### Configure the app for Nexus Operation

-- Nexus searchs for settings.xml in the `/home/ec2-user/.m2` directory. .m2 directory is created after running the first mvn command.
+- Nexus searchs for settings.xml in the `/home/ec2-user/.m2` directory.(create manually if not exists, then create setting.xml) .m2 directory is created after running the first mvn command.

 - Create teh settings.xml file.
 ```